 Algonquin Park Whitewater

 Featuring such an incredibly diverse terrain, along the Canadian Shield, Algonquin Park also provides some of the widest variety of water flows, from still, calm currents and pounding white water rapids.
-Algonquin Park is home to some of the best white water rafting opportunities in Ontario.
-As the headwaters to six major rivers, flowing to Georgian Bay and St. Lawrence River, originate in Algonquin Park, they form the amazing and exciting current that white water enthusiasts could only dream of.
-The Petawawa, Madawaska and Opeongo Rivers provide the reality of extraordinary adventure, rafting the whitewater currents through Algonquin Park.
+Algonquin Park is home to some of the best white water paddling opportunities in Ontario.
+Algonquin Park is home to the headwaters to six major rivers, flowing to Georgian Bay and St. Lawrence River, they form the amazing and exciting current that white water enthusiasts could only dream of.
+The Petawawa, Madawaska and Opeongo Rivers provide the reality of extraordinary adventure, paddling the whitewater currents through Algonquin Park.

 Madawaska River - Whitewater